Netsai Mukomberanwa

 Netsai Mukomberanwa is an acclaimed Zimbabwean sculptor.

+Background

 She is a second generation Shona art sculptor that works with stone as a medium.
 She spends afternoons producing her work at the family farm in Ruwa; her primary job is as a school teacher.

 She is a member of the famed Mukomberanwa family of artists.
 She is a daughter of first generation Shona art Sculptors Nicholas Mukomberanwa and Grace Mukomberanwa.
 She is the sister of sculptors Anderson, Ennica, Taguma, Tendai Mukomberanwa and Lawrence Mukomberanwa, and the cousin of Nesbert Mukomberanwa.